camptocamp/account-reconcile/docs/how-to-backup-and-restore-volumes.md

 If you have the same `pg_dump` version on your computer than the one used in the db container (9.5 at time of writing), you can just use your local `pg_dump` directly on the outgoing port of the db container.

-But if you have another version, `pgdump` will refuse to make a dump, here is how you can do this with a `postgres:9.5` one-off container:
+If you have another version, `pg_dump` will refuse to make a dump, here is how you can do this with a `postgres:9.5` one-off container (the `db` container must be running):

 ```bash
 $ export HOST_BACKUPS=/path/of/hosts/backups  # Where you want to save the backups